commercelayer/demo-store/README.md

 NEXT_PUBLIC_CL_ENDPOINT=https://my-awesome-organization.commercelayer.io
 ```

-### Seed
+#### 3. Seed the data

-The following script will populate your organization with all resources for multi-market e-commerce.
-These are the ones we are using for our [Demo Store](https://commercelayer.github.io/demo-store-core).
+The following script will populate your organization with all the resources you need to build a multi-market ecommerce with Commerce Layer (the ones we are using for our [Demo Store](https://commercelayer.github.io/demo-store-core)).

-This step is *optional*.
-If you already have a well-configured organization, you can skip it.

 ```sh
 npm run seeder:seed -ws --if-present
 ```

-### countries.json

-Edit `json/countries.json` with your preferred editor.
+> This step is optional.
+If you already have a properly configured organization on your Commerce Layer account, you can skip it.

+#### 4. Choose the countries where you're going to sell
-Here you have a list of available countries for your e-commerce.

-You have to replace all findings of `"market": xxx` with the related markets of your organization.
-To get the list of your markets you can connect to the Commerce Layer dashboard or by running this command:
+The `json/countries.json` file contains a list of available countries for your ecommerce.
+You can change it with your preferred editor.
+Just make sure to replace all findings of `"market": xxx` with the related markets of your organization.
+You can get the list of your markets from the Commerce Layer admin dashboard or by running this command:

 ```sh
 npm run markets -ws --if-present
 ```

-### Enjoy :rocket:
+#### 5. See it in action :rocket:

 ```sh
 npm run dev